Nevskjij/bliss-autopricer/README.md

 ### Notes

+- **⚠️ Important:** Before using the web interface, ensure you have configured a bot using `npm run setup` or the Bot Config page.
+- All routes now dynamically reference the currently selected bot's configuration.
 - All changes to your bot's pricelist are applied atomically and will trigger a PM2 restart of your TF2Autobot process.
-- The web interface reads/writes to `files/item_list.json` and your bot's `pricelist.json` as configured in `pricerConfig.json`.
+- The web interface reads/writes to `files/item_list.json` and your bot's `pricelist.json` as configured in the selected bot.
 - Outdated prices are detected using the `ageThresholdSec` setting.

 **📚 Learn more about the enhanced configuration system:**

 - **[Multi-Bot System Guide](MULTI-BOT-SYSTEM.md)** - Complete feature overview
 - **[Bot Configuration Documentation](BOT-CONFIGURATION.md)** - Setup and troubleshooting